 Following a high-protein, low-carb diet long-term not only results in nutrient deficiencies but also other negative side effects.
 The Mayo Clinic warns that high protein consumption can lead to bad breath, headache and constipation.
 What's more, some high-protein diets, when they include foods like red meat and full-fat dairy, may boost the risk of heart disease.

-A Better Way to Slim
+A Better Way to Lose Weight

 The most effective diet for safe, maintainable weight loss as well as improved health is one that includes a wide variety of fruits and vegetables, whole grains and low-fat protein sources as well as consistent physical activity.

-The real Mayo Clinic Diet is a lifestyle approach that gives you the resources to make these new healthy, sustainable habits.
+The real Mayo Clinic Diet is a lifestyle approach that gives you the resources to make these new balanced and sustainable habits.
 It's based on the Mayo Clinic Healthy Food Pyramid, which serves as a guide: Eat most of your food from the groups at the bottom of the pyramid and less from the top — and don't forget to exercise!

 "We, at the Mayo Clinic, want people to eat a variety of foods in each food group in a way that fits their customary patterns and meets their nutritional needs — foods that they enjoy and foods that are nutritious," Zeratsky affirms.